-52 Small Changes for the Mind by Brett Blumenthal lays out a year-long series of weekly small changes that you can make to improve your overall mental wellbeing.
-It’s not specifically geared towards people with mental illness, but there are plenty of common sense, realistic ideas that could be useful for anyone.
+52 Small Changes for the Mind by Brett Blumenthal lays out a year-long series of weekly small changes to improve your overall mental wellbeing.
+It’s not specifically geared towards people dealing with mental illness, but there are plenty of common sense, realistic ideas that could be useful for anyone.

-The book is laid out in 52 chapters, each devoted to one type of small change.
-The author explains why each change is helpful, throws in a research-based factoid or two, and gives practical tips for implementation.
+Each of the book’s 52 chapters is devoted to one type of small change.
+The author explains why each change is helpful, adds a research-based factoid, and gives practical tips for implementation.

-The book was very easy to read, with the text in short, easy to digest chunks, which is always nice given my concentration isn’t that great.
-It’s visually interesting and uses the same colour scheme that’s shown on the cover.
+The book was very easy to read.
+The text was in short, easy-to-digest chunks, which is always nice given my concentration isn’t that great.
+It’s visually interesting, using the same colour scheme as the cover.

-The change ideas included activities to incorporate such as daily reading, mindfulness-related practices such as setting intentions and being mindful of gratitude, and putting healthy things into your body like green tea.
-Some of the topics involve attitude changes, like being open to new experiences, stop comparing yourself to others, and silencing your inner critic.
-Many of the suggestions were things you could do on your own, but some involved interpersonal interaction, like having deep discussions and asking for help.
+Some ideas were activities to incorporate, such as daily reading, mindfulness-related practices such as setting intentions and being mindful of gratitude, and putting healthy things into your body like green tea.
+Others involved attitude changes, like being open to new experiences, not comparing yourself to others, and silencing your inner critic.
+Many suggestions were doable on your own, but some involved interpersonal interaction, like having deep discussions and asking for help.

 At the end of the book, there’s a tools and resources section with assessments and worksheets.

 Sometimes books in this genre can be a little too rah-rah cheerleader-ish for me.
-A pet peeve of mine is books that say you just need to choose to be happy and the world will be all rainbow and unicorns.
+A pet peeve of mine is books that say you just need to choose to be happy and everything will be rainbow and unicorns.
 This book was none of those things.
-It was realistic, down to earth, and practical, which pleasantly surprised me.
-There’s nothing new and earth-shattering in the book, but sometimes simplicity is the best way to go.
+It was realistic, down-to-earth, and practical, which pleasantly surprised me.
+There’s nothing new and earth-shattering here, but sometimes simplicity is the best way to go.

-52 Small Changes for the Mind is available on Amazon.
+52 Small Changes for the Mind is available on Amazon (affiliate link).

 You can find my other reviews on the MH@H book review index or on Goodreads.